mrgatto/nsm-cli/README.md

 # Nitro Security Module (NSM) Cli

 This is a command line tool for AWS Nitro Security Module.

-Nitro Enclaves only support Linux OSs on X86 or X64, so this package is not intended to be used on other OSs or architectures.
+Nitro Enclaves only support Linux OSs, so this package is not intended to be used on other OSs or architectures.

 All outputs are _JSON_ format.